 The Simucube 2 Pro is a direct drive wheel base that promises excellence in all it does.
 Its sleek and resistant design are only the tip of the iceberg, as this wondrous feat of engineering unleashes upon you all that it has been carefully designed to do.
 The first question the Simucube 2 Pro asks of you is whether you’re ready to be known for incredible manoeuvres.
 Those these ultimately depend on your own skill, the Simucube 2 Pro gives you all the hardware needed to pull them off with incredible accuracy and fidelity.

 The Simucube 2 Pro is the “middle child” of the Simucube 2 family.
-The entry-level model is called the Simucube 2 Sport (which you can find in our review of the best direct drive wheels), whilst the upper-end direct drive wheelbase is the Simucube 2 Ultimate (find our in-depth review here!).
+The entry-level model is called the Simucube 2 Sport, whilst the upper-end direct drive wheel base is the Simucube 2 Ultimate (find our in-depth review here!).

 In terms of appearance, the Simucube 2 Pro is pretty good looking.
 There’s also a wide range of compatible third party wheel rims, including popular Formula-style wireless rims from Ascher-Racing.
 All in all, the Simucube 2 Pro is not only an impressive direct drive wheel but one with which you’ll be able to feel every little grain of sand under your wheels.